-The primary threat to remaining sage-grouse populations is habitat loss and degradation resulting from large-scale fires; the potential reduction of lands in the Conservation Reserve Program; and conversion of shrub-steppe to agriculture on Department of Natural Resources state-owned lands to produce income for state trust funds.
-The two remaining sage-grouse populations, at the YTC and in Douglas and Grant counties are too small to be considered secure.
-Fire prevention and management of training activities are critical to maintaining sage-grouse at the YTC and continuation of the Conservation Reserve Program and protection of remnant patches of native habitat are critical for sage-grouse in Douglas County.
+The primary threat to remaining sage-grouse populations is habitat loss and degradation resulting from large-scale fires; the potential reduction of lands in CRP; and conversion of shrub-steppe to cropland on DNR state-owned lands to produce income for state trust funds.
+The two remaining sage-grouse populations at the YTC and in Douglas and Grant counties are too small to be considered secure.
+Fire prevention and management of training activities are critical to maintaining sage-grouse at the YTC and continuation of the CRP and protection of remnant patches of native habitat are critical for sage-grouse in Douglas County.
+Additional causes of habitat degradation, besides fire, include overgrazing, encroachment by noxious weeds, and herbicides.
+Loss of habitat is also occurring by removal of vegetation by county road crews.

 Genetic data suggest the two populations are isolated from each other and losing genetic diversity.
 Both populations have many leks with low numbers of males.
 Small reductions in habitat quality may have significant effects on the continued use of leks.
 Without continued and expanded conservation effort to address the remaining threats, the sage-grouse population in Washington is likely to continue to decline.